To be a Social Worker in the UK, you essentially need two key things: relevant qualifications and experience, and good English language skills.

 The International English Language Testing System, or IELTS, is an international test of English language proficiency for non-native English language speakers.
 IELTS is the only English Language Test approved by UK Visas and Immigration (UKVI) for visa customers applying from both outside and inside the UK.

-Importantly, you must complete the ‘academic version’ of the IELTS, according to the HCPC’s requirements.
+Importantly, you must complete the ‘general version’ and ‘academic version’ of the IELTS, according to the HCPC’s requirements.

 Why is the IELTS so important?